bear-metal/tunemygc/README.md

 #### Interpreting results

-An instrumented process dumps a report URL with a reccommended config to the Rails logger.
+An instrumented process dumps a report URL with a recommended config to the Rails logger.

 ``` sh
 [tunemygc, pid: 70160] Syncing 688 snapshots